lunnysteve/Klipper-Camera-Settings/README.md

 A simple plugin to control V4L2 camera settings (like focus, exposure, brightness) directly from the detailed Fluidd or Mainsail web interface.

-A simple plugin to control V4L2 camera settings (like focus, exposure, brightness) directly from the detailed Fluidd/Mainsail web interface.

 ![Camera Settings UI](images/camera_settings_ui.png)